matthew-brett/dyneweb/research/cv.rst

 for analysing FMRI data (Saxe et al 2006).

-With Eleftherios Garyfallidis and Ian Nimmo-Smith, I became increasingly interested in diffusion imaging analysis (Garyfallidis et al 2010, 2012, 2014).
+With Eleftherios Garyfallidis and Ian Nimmo-Smith, I became increasingly interested in diffusion imaging (Garyfallidis et al 2010, 2012).
+Our collaboration became the dipy project, which has since developed into a successful international collaboration of diffusion researchers (Garyfallidis 2014).

 With Jean-Baptiste Poline, I wrote a review and tutorial paper on the general linear model in functional MRI for a recent special issue of NeuroImage (Poline